-According to Section 6 of the General Clauses Act, 1897, where any Central legislation or any regulation made after the commencement of this Act repeals any Act made or yet to be made, unless another purpose exists, the repeal shall not:
+"Effect of Repeal" [Section 6 of the General Clauses Act, 1897]: Where any Central legislation or any regulation made after the commencement of this Act, repeals any Act made or yet to be made, unless another purpose exists, the repeal shall not:

-- Revive anything not enforced or prevailed during the period at which repeal is effected or; - Affect the prior management of any legislation that is repealed or anything performed or undergone or; - Affect any claim, privilege, responsibility or debt obtained, ensued or sustained under any legislation so repealed or; - Affect any punishment, forfeiture or penalty sustained with regard to any offence committed as opposed to any legislation or - Affect any inquiry, litigation or remedy with regard to such claim, privilege, debt or responsibilityor any inquiry, litigation or remedy may be initiated, continued or insisted.
+- 1. Revive anything not enforced or prevailed during the period at which repeal is effected or; - 2.
+Affect the previous operation of any enactment so repealed or anything duly done or suffered thereunder; or - 3.
+Affect any right, privilege, obligation or liability acquired, accrued or incurred under any enactment so repealed; or - 4.
+Affect any penalty, forfeiture or punishment incurred in respect of any offence committed against any enactment so repealed; or - 5.
+Affect any inquiry, litigation or remedy with regard to such claim, privilege, debt or responsibility or any inquiry, litigation or remedy may be initiated, continued or insisted.
+In State of Uttar Pradesh v.
+Hirendra Pal Singh, (2011), 5 SCC 305, SC held that whenever an Act is repealed, it must be considered as if it had never existed.
+Object of repeal is to obliterate the Act from statutory books, except for certain purposes as provided under section 6 of the Act.